keolo/population/README.md

 population database (created via the Importer service) is baked into the image when the container is built.

+The public URL can be found here: https://server-7y3morjijq-uw.a.run.app/zip/90065

 ### Client

-Client is a service written in Ruby that demonstrates consumption of the server API.
+[Client](services/client) is a service written in Ruby that demonstrates consumption of the server API.

 It can be invoked via: